EllKyGr/Pycro/README.md

 both syntax and color scheme can be adjusted to meet the specifics of any other language.
 Refer to the Micro syntax repository if the language is already supported and modify it as desired.

+#### Requirements:
+- Python installed
+- Either conda, venv or any tool for environment setup (recommended)

 ## How to set
 1. Installing Micro:
 	Micro 2.0.XX => https://github.com/benweissmann/getmic.ro